Mornelle Allstars Safe Walk Program

 After the school day ends, students continuing in afterschool activities will first receive a nutritional snack and there is a soup program.
 After the program some parents came to pick up their children and those who do not show up there is another after school safe walk to drop them at their respective apartments.
 Mornelle All Stars know the children are the future and creating a strong community will allow them to become leaders of tomorrow.
 An interactive safe community is the foundation for a larger social impact.

 Professor from university of Toronto who connects Mornelle Court AllStars with student volunteers who act as mentors during home work program.
 Toronto Police have also been involved the Mornelle Court providing safety information to the community and participating in community events.
-They have also partnered with Boys and Girls Club Scarborough who was a mentor to Mornelle Court resident providing them with support and donations as well has acted as their trustee in the past.
+They have also partnered with other agencies that provide support from time to time.

 Details of After School Program